Do Go On - 337 - The History of April Fools Day

 So thank you.

-Thank you so much for coming out to our first live show here
+Thank you so much for coming out to our first live show here at the European Beer Cafe.

-Of course, we'd like to say thank you to the European Beer Cafe,
+Of course we'd like to say thank you to the European Beer Cafe,

 which is hosting lots of shows for the Melbourne Comedy Festival.

-We've got Andrew Doody Doodson on sound.
+We've got Andrew Doody Doodoozen on sound.

 Thank you so much.